oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/streaming_data_interfaces/README.md

 Pipes are a first-in first-out (FIFO) buffer construct that provide data links between elements of a design.
 They are accessed through read and write APIs without the notion of a memory address or pointers to elements within the FIFO.

 The concept of a pipe is an intuitive mechanism for specifying streaming data interfaces on an IP component.
-This tutorial demonstrates how to declare and configure a pipe to configure an Avalon streaming interface.
+This tutorial demonstrates how to use the pipe API to configure an Avalon streaming interface.

 ## Prerequisites